Malakar76/Java-user-inteface/README.md

 <img alt="Submission Tracking" src="ressources/SubmissionTrack.PNG" width="700" height="300">

 ## First Use :
-Load every webpage from left to right in order to initialize the Database properly
+Load every webpage from left to right in order to initialize the Database properly.
+It will take some time to load the pages for the first time.
 The credentials to connect as Admin are :
 - User : admin
 - Password : admin